ethanjli/pinspawn-action/README.md

     whose contents will be checked after the container finishes running to determine whether the command finished successfully (in which case the file should be the string `0`).

-  - After any provided `run` commands finish executing, the container will shut down.
   - If this flag is enabled, then any arguments specified as the command line in `args` are used as arguments for the init program, i.e. `systemd-nspawn` will be invoked like `systemd-nspawn --boot {args}`.